-At December 31, 2013, the Company had cash and cash equivalents of \$38,890 (December 31, 2012-\$60,162), which consisted of bank deposits.
-At December 31, 2013, the Company had marketable securities of \$10,386 (December 31, 2012-\$0).
+At December 31, 2013 and June 30, 2014, the Company had cash and cash equivalents of \$37,950 (December 31, 2012-\$60,162) and \$44,710, respectively, which consisted of bank deposits.
+At December 31, 2013, the Company had marketable securities of \$11,326 (December 31, 2012-\$0).
 The goals of the Company's investment policy are liquidity and capital preservation; the Company does not enter into investments for trading or speculative purposes and has not used any derivative financial instruments to manage its interest rate exposure.
 The Company believes that it does not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short term nature of the Company's cash and cash equivalents.
 Declines in interest rates, however, would reduce future investment income.
 Such interest-earning instruments carry a degree of interest rate risk; however, historical fluctuations in interest income have not been significant.
-The Company had no outstanding debt as of December 31, 2013.
+The Company had no outstanding debt as of December 31, 2013 and June 30, 2014 (unaudited).

-13. Collaboration Agreements:
+14. Collaboration Agreements: